TStupariu/vboard-thesis/Licenta.md

-[SQLite use cases]: https://www.sqlite.org/whentouse.html	"SQLite Usage"

 The application currently uses a simple file-based database called SQLite.
 It is ideal for development since the setup takes virtually no time at all, especially since Rails uses it as a default database.
 SQLite is a relational database management system contained in the C language.
 It being embedded in the application itself, without the need of a server has both advantages and disadvantages.
 The bad part is that the size of it can grow quickly and can become a burden for your back-end server.
 On the bright side it is really portable, easy to setup and makes for a great tool during the development process.
+[17]